FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 Laser + Fixed-Point Swing Function Operation Procedure
 ****************************************************************************

 **Step1**: Configure laser communication.
 Refer to the corresponding chapter in the user manual for specific operation steps.
+When applying to scenarios such as actual welding, pay attention to the following:

+   - (1) The line laser sensor must be equipped with protective devices to avoid the influence of strong light and welding spatter;
+   - (2) The line laser data acquisition recognition point should maintain a certain distance from the welding point to reduce the impact of strong light on laser data acquisition quality during welding.

 **Step2**: Calibrate the robot tool coordinate system and laser coordinate system.
 Refer to the corresponding chapter in the user manual for specific operation steps.